What is General Obligation Bond?

 The General Obligation bonds are mainly of two types that include Limited tax- General obligation bonds and unlimited tax- General Obligation bonds.
 These two types of bonds are discussed below-

-- Limited Tax: In case of a limited tax General obligation bond, the municipalities are allowed to raise property taxes if it is essential to meet the current debt obligations but the increase in taxes is bound by the statutory limit.
+- Limited Tax: In the case of a limited tax General obligation bond, the municipalities are allowed to raise property taxes if it is essential to meet the current debt obligations but the increase in taxes is bound by the statutory limit.
 Moreover, in this kind of bond, approval from taxpayers is not generally needed.

 - Unlimited Tax: In the case of unlimited tax- general obligation bonds the approval of the taxpayer is required.
-The unlimited tax- GO obligation is almost similar to the limited tax- General obligation bonds but here there is no limit in the increase of property tax.
+The unlimited tax- GO obligation is almost similar to the limited tax- General obligation bonds but here there is no limit on the increase of property tax.
 Even the property tax can be raised up to 100% but the approval of the taxpayer is required.